bxparks/AUniter/jenkins/README.md

 6. (TODO) Add instructions for installing Teensyduino.

-7. You might get some validation of a correct install by dumping the prefs:
+7. You might be able to verify a correct install by dumping the prefs:
 ```
 jenkins$ cd
 jenkins$ arduino-1.8.5/arduino --get-pref